Skip to main content

 This could be a gynaecologist, psychiatrist or counsellor.

-Complementary therapies and dietary supplements may help with PMS, but the evidence of their effectiveness is limited.
+Complementary therapies and dietary supplements may help with PMS, but there's not much evidence that they work.

 • acupuncture